Introduction to the Sadhana of Mahamudra – Weekend Retreat

 The Sadhana of Mahamudra is a unique and treasured practice within the Shambhala community that was received and translated by the Dorje Dradül Chögyam Trungpa Rinpoche in 1968.
 He offered this sadhana to his students as a group practice.
 It communicates his realization and rouses energy to overcome the forces of materialism which cut humanity off from its true nature and potential.
 The sadhana also provides a pathway to tune into the energy and insight of the Nyingma and Karma Kagyü lineages of Vajrayana Buddhism that originated in Tibet.
 The Halifax Shambhala Centre currently offers this practice monthly on the New Moon.

 This retreat is an opportunity for newer and older practitioners to deepen the experience of this sadhana through a weekend of practice, talks, and discussion.
-There will be three sessions, which will consist of mindfulness and awareness sitting practice, talk, discussion, and the practice of the sadhana.
-Sunday afternoon’s fourth session will be dedicated to the Sadhana of Mahamuda Feast practice which will include a celebratory meal and spontaneous offerings from participants.
+There will be four sessions, which will consist of mindfulness and awareness sitting practice, talk, discussion, and the practice of the sadhana.
 Participants are encouraged to bring their own lunch Saturday and Sunday.

 This program has no pre-requisites.
 It is appropriate for anyone aspiring to take a fresh look at the world and our place in it.